mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 ####Task 3

-Convert the intent from task thfourree [???] in part one to be answered by your webhook.
+Convert the intent from task 4 in part 1 to be answered by your webhook.
 This time the answer should reflect the actual inventory of the Ice Cream store.

 If there is not enough cones of the requested flavour left the response should reflect that.
 If there are enough cones